drewbelf/cv/index.md

 ## professional development

 `2024`
-Application accepted for **Valley & Ridge: Sustainability across the Curriculum Workshop**.
+**Valley & Ridge: Sustainability across the Curriculum Workshop**.
 Dickinson College.
 May 21–23.

 **Network for Vocation in Undergraduate Education**.
 Council of Independent Colleges.
 Atlanta.
 March 21–23.